aeye-lab/pymovements/CONTRIBUTING.md

 Make sure to add docstrings to every class, method, and function that you add to the codebase.
 Docstrings should include a description of all parameters, returns, and exceptions.
 Use the existing documentation as an example.
-To generate documentation pages, you can install the needed dependencies using:
+To generate documentation pages, you can install the necessary dependencies using:

 ```bash
 pip install -e .[docs]